MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/export-import-config-data-for-live-chat.md

 1. Troubleshoot export and import of data

-## Export and import skill-based configuration
+## Migrate skill-based configuration

 If skill-based routing rulesets are used in your unified routing setup, perform the steps outlined in [Export and import data for skill-based routing](export-import-config-data-for-records.md#export-and-import-skill-based-routing-configuration).

-## Export and import configuration for capacity profiles
+## Migrate configuration for capacity profiles

 If you have configured capacity profiles in your unified routing setup, perform the steps outlined in [Export and import data for capacity profiles](export-import-config-data-for-records.md#export-and-import-capacity-profiles-configuration).

-## Export and import configuration for live chat queues
+## Migrate configuration for live chat queues

 For exporting and importing queues for live chat, perform the steps outlined in [Export and import data for unified routing-based record queues](export-import-config-data-for-records.md#export-and-import-record-queues-configuration).

-## Export and import configuration for live chat workstreams
+## Migrate configuration for live chat workstreams

 Use the Configuration Migration tool to create the schema and export the data from the source organization for the following entities: